NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 The semantic deduplication process produces a deduplicated dataset, typically reducing the dataset size by 20-50% while maintaining or improving model performance.
 The output includes:

-1. Embeddings for each document
+1. Embeddings for each datapoint
-2. Cluster assignments for each document
+2. Cluster assignments for each datapoint
 3. A list of semantic duplicates
 4. The final deduplicated dataset